Karuzzzo/Shamir-scheme/Readme.md

 For split test, used key with length of 64 symbols:
 044f043b044e0431043b044e043f04380442044c043f04380432043e04450434

-you can use any number, but not bigger than field module P. as field module number P, i used simple number fffffffff44e0431043b044e043f04380442044c043f04380432043e044505fb
+You can use any number, but not bigger than field module P.

+As field module number P, i used simple number: fffffffff44e0431043b044e043f04380442044c043f04380432043e044505fb

 [Generator of big simple numbers](https://ru.numberempire.com/primenumbers.php)